Who’s up for an epic 209 mile round-trip road trip to see the best waterfalls in the Poconos?!

 If this sounds like something you’ve always wanted to do, I’ve plotted out the perfect road trip for you.

-Simply follow along and click on the blue text links to open more detailed descriptions and directions to each of these waterfall hotspots.
+Simply follow along and click on the blue text links to view more detailed descriptions of each waterfall mentioned.

 This road trip departs from and returns to Scranton, and I’m going to describe the trip going in a clockwise direction, but you could just as easily go the opposite way and have just as much fun!